limuir/goby3-course/lectures/day3-autonomy/day3-autonomy_notes.md

 Before we begin:

 - Revisit any substantial issues related to the communications homework.
+- I have pushed my solutions to the branch `post-homework2`

 While Goby is primarily a communications project, we want to be able to build autonomous systems with it.
 This is the second point of the robotics triad as I showed on the first day of the course.